aflemm/andrew-website/content/app-privacy-policy.md

 type: 'page'
 ---

-This policy applies to all information collected or submitted in my various apps for iPhone, iPad, Apple TV, and Apple Watch.
+This policy applies to all information collected or submitted in my various apps for iPhone, iPad, Mac, Apple TV, and Apple Watch.

 # Information Collected
 I do not collect any user data, and none of your data is visible to me in any way.